 The door lock actuator is a small motor that moves the lock through a set of gears.
 This device can be activated in several ways like turning a key inside the door, pressing a button from a remote device, pulling a knob from inside the door, or activating it from a button on the dashboard or the driver’s seat door handle.
 This door actuator is a way through which the manufacturers are making the car more secure and easy to operate for its customers.

 An actuator, like every other electronic device, can start to fail or go bad over time.
 The door lock actuator problem is a common one, and there are a number of things that you can do to troubleshoot this problem.
-The best way to tackle a problem like this is to firstly, determine the cause of this problem.
+The best way to tackle a problem like this is to first, determine the cause of this problem.

 It should be of absolute priority to know more about where the problem lies.
 To know more about what could have gone wrong with the actuator, here is a list of problems that you or your vehicle may be facing.

-Doors Work Intermittently
+Door Lock Actuator Troubleshooting, Symptoms #1: Doors Work Intermittently

 This problem appears when the vehicle’s actuator has gone bad or is malfunctioning.
 This means that on some days, the lock system will work without any problems.
 But on other days, the lock will be very problematic and may not work at all.
 This needs to be rectified immediately as the malfunctioning may cause a bigger problem, if not attended to.

-Noise From Inside The Door
+Door Lock Actuator Troubleshooting, Symptoms #2: Noise From Inside The Door

 Noise from inside the door is a common symptom indicating that the door locks need to be changed.
 The actuator mechanism operates using a motor and gears working in sync.
 So, when there is a problem with the motor, it may cause the gears to make an abnormally loud sound.
 The door lock actuator needs to be replaced or repaired.

-Power Door Operates Unpredictably
+Door Lock Actuator Troubleshooting, Symptoms #3: Power Door Operates Unpredictably

 Another problem or symptom that the door lock actuator failing is that the doors might start acting up randomly.
 They may lock or unlock at any given time while the car is on or off.
 This is highly dangerous and very unsafe for any car owner.